IsmaelMatiz/cryptographer/README.md

 ### How to use it?
-Now, you would be thinking about how to use it, well it's as easy to just enter the text on the text field that says "Ingrese el texto aquí" and then will see the result in real-time.
+Now, you would be thinking about how to use it, well it's as easy to just choose which mode you want to use(encrypt or decrypt) enter the text on the text field that says "Ingrese el texto aquí" and then will see the result at the right side in real-time.

 ### How does the encrypted work?
 Well here is a quote from the original challenge